Jack-Feldman/barcode_count/README.md

 The following probe binding site was used to find barcodes in each read: 'CCTGCTAGTCCACGTCCATGTCCACC'.
 In instances where the probe region was not found, the read was skipped.
 This was likely due to an 'N' being assigned to a position in the probe binding site because a base could not be confidently called.
 Similarly, if there was an 'N' in the barcode region, this read was skipped as well.

+This pipeline requires Python version 3.7.x. **Important note**: MacOS Mojave version 10.14.6 and python 3.7.3 will cause Tkinter to crash the OS.
+This is a known Mac bug.
+If you are using MacOS 10.14.6, downgrade your python version to 3.7.0.

 Author: Jack Feldman